howlerdesign/rust-website/README.md

 There are many ways to run a Node app, but I'm going to guide you through with Heroku.com.
 Heroku.com offers a free tier with some down sides, but they also offer affordable 'Hobbyist' hosting.
 We will be setting up the free tier, but you can upgrade it anytime you want.

 ### 1. Setting up files locally
 1. Download the files and put them into a folder somewhere in your computer.
 Just remember the location.
+(Code -> Download ZIP)
 2. Open your Terminal (MacOS) or Command Prompt (Windows) and type "cd /path/to/the/folder/"
 3. Once you have managed to get into the folder you can move to Setting up Heroku